 Johnny Cash wrote this traditional folk song to describe a fictional train.
 Today, Wabash Cannonball is one of the easiest songs you can play with a violin.
 If you can master this song, you will sound like a professional.

 The ideal music for weddings is romantic and speaks of long-lasting love.
-These easy violin songs are perfect for playing a wedding gig or confessing your everlasting emotion.
+These are some of the best violin songs for playing weddings.

 All of Me

 American singer John Legend released this popular hit in 2013, and it quickly reached the number one hit on the top of the Billboard Hot 100 list by May of 2014.
 According to Smooth Radio, he co-wrote All of Me with Toby Gad with his now-wife, Chrissy Teigen, in mind.

 The powerful ballad follows the key Ab major, with a quick tempo of 63 beats per minute.
 Start practicing All of Me early if you want to play wedding gigs or become the best modern violinist of your time.